openaustralia/planningalerts/README.md

 -- _Douglas Adams, The Hitchhiker's Guide to the Galaxy_

+You'd probably know if your next door neighbour was going to knock their house down (you'd get a letter through the door telling you they had applied for planning permission and asking you what you thought about it).
+But you'd probably never find out if the old cinema or pub 5 streets away is going to be converted into luxury flats until the bulldozers turned up.

+PlanningAlerts is a free service which searches as many planning authority websites as it can find and emails you details of applications near you.
+The aim of this to enable shared scrutiny of what is being built (and knocked down) in peoples' communities.

+## Goals

-* We aim to make it easy and simple for every Australian resident to be aware of development plans affecting ther neighborhood
+* We aim to make it **easy and simple** for every Australian resident to be aware of development plans affecting ther neighborhood
 * We aim to change the way people think of the conversation around development applications.
-Responses to a DA should be part of a broader, ongoing, civil discussion about the future of a shared lived experience rather than an adversarial process.
+Responses to a DA should be part of a broader, ongoing, **civil discussion** about the future of a shared lived experience rather than an adversarial process.
-* We aim to make every resident know that they have the tools, the knowledge, and the ability to be involved in the discussions shaping the area they live in.
+* We aim to make every resident know that they have the tools, the knowledge, and the ability to **be involved** in the discussions shaping the area they live in.

-## Development
+# Development

 **Install Dependencies**
  * Install MySql - On macOS download dmg from [http://dev.mysql.com/downloads/](http://dev.mysql.com/downloads/)